How to Dress for Transition Weather

 A common style mistake I see during this time of year is when outfits are out of balance, which happens when the wrong type of shoe or third piece is worn.
 See this video on how to create balance in your outfits HERE.

 Here’s to having fun styling your transition weather outfits and feeling confident no matter what the weather brings!
 For more style tips and outfit ideas, follow hashtag #outfitswithmegan on Instagram.
+When proper Instagram marketing techniques are implemented, Insta views will go higher.

 If you feel like you are in a style rut, pulling for the same clothes day after day and bored with your wardrobe, take my quiz below!